“It’s dead,” they said. “You have to replace it with this ‘new kid’,” they also said.

 Are you confused as to what I am talking about?

 The ‘new kid’ is social media.
 And the dead entity is email.

 If you don’t already know, email is still the most effective tactic for marketers.
 It’s far from being outdated.

-That doesn’t mean you can completely write off social media.
+That doesn’t mean you can focus all of your marketing efforts on an email campaign and completely write off social media.
 It also deserves your attention, because it’s all grown up now.